digitallinguistics/app/.github/CONTRIBUTING.md

 Folder          | Description
 ----------------|-------------------------------------------------------------------------------------------------------------------------------------------
-`app/`          | The App is a special top-level component, globally accessible with the `app` variable.
+`App/`          | The App is a special top-level component, globally accessible with the `app` variable.
 Also contains components specific to the app shell.
 `components/`   | Components that are shared across pages.
 `core/`         | High-level JavaScript modules whose functionality is shared across components.
 `images/`       | Images and icons used in the app.
 `models/`       | Data models (e.g. Language, Text, etc.).
 `pages/`        | Each subfolder contains all the code for a single "page".
-`sass/`         | Global SASS variables and utility classes that are used across pages.
 `services/`     | JavaScript modules which manage access to services like databases and APIs.
+`styles/`       | Global classes, variables, and utility classes that are used across pages.
 `utilities/`    | JavaScript utilities that are reused across components.
 `vendor/`       | Third-party scripts.
 These are self-hosted alongside the app.
 `manifest.json` | Web app manifest for installing the site as a web app.